BGuerrero825/Cyber-Notes/Offensive Security/Egghunters.md

 	4. But, we can try to specifically pop the extra value from the stack into eax to make it a valid address.
 (POP EAX, RET)
 	5. `lm m savant` -> `s ADDR_START ADDR_END 58 C3`, using `msf-nasm_shell` to determine the opcodes 58 and C3
 	6. Input address of instruction into exploit code `inputBuffer += pack('<L', (ADDR_NO_0's))`
-	7. `bp ADDR` : and test the new exploit, stepping through to ensure there are no access violations, but there is on a later `byte ptr [edi],ch` instruction :(
+	7. `bp ADDR` : and test the new exploit, stepping through to ensure there are no access violation... but there is on a later `byte ptr [edi],ch` instruction :(

 ### Changing the HTTP Method
 Taking a step back, we analyze the buffer where we are returning to, our HTTP GET, with `dc esp`.
 GET is post padded with a bunch of nulls up to a fixed length, showing that there is extra space to work with, but also suggesting that the HTTP method is never actually checked.